Chemnitzer Umland – Erzgebirgskreis II

 Chemnitzer Umland – Erzgebirgskreis II is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 162.
 It is located in western Saxony, comprising parts of the Erzgebirgskreis, Mittelsachsen, and Zwickau districts.

 Chemnitzer Umland – Erzgebirgskreis II was created for the 2009 federal election.
-From 2021 to 2025, it has been represented by Mike Moncsek of the Alternative for Germany (AfD).
-Since 2025 it is been represented by Maximilian Krah of the AfD.
+From 2021 to 2025, it was represented by Mike Moncsek of the Alternative for Germany (AfD).
+Since 2025 it has been represented by Maximilian Krah of AfD.

 Geography

 Chemnitzer Umland – Erzgebirgskreis II is located in western Saxony.
 As of the 2021 federal election, it comprises the municipalities of Hohndorf, Jahnsdorf, Neukirchen, Oelsnitz, Thalheim, and Zwönitz and the Verwaltungsgemeinschaften of Burkhardtsdorf, Lugau, and Stollberg from Erzgebirgskreis district; the municipalities of Claußnitz, Erlau, Geringswalde, Hartmannsdorf, Königshain-Wiederau, Lichtenau, Lunzenau, Penig, and Wechselburg and the Verwaltungsgemeinschaften of Burgstädt and Rochlitz from Mittelsachsen district; and the municipalities of Callenberg, Gersdorf, Hohenstein-Ernstthal, and Oberlungwitz and the Verwaltungsgemeinschaften of Limbach-Oberfrohna and Rund um den Auersberg from Zwickau district.